bearded-avenger/wp-live-search/README.txt

 number=""
 Total search result to return.
 Default is 20

+excerpt="true"
+Show the excerpt along with the title and featured image (if set)

 compact="true"
 Makes a tiny WP Live Search for use in header widgets and such